tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 ### The Monitoring Maturity Pyramid

-Think of monitoring capabilities as a pyramid—build strong foundations before adding complexity:
+Think of monitoring capabilities as a pyramid: build strong foundations before adding complexity:

 **Foundation Layer: Essential Visibility**
 - Error detection and alerting